adopted-ember-addons/ember-light-table/README.md

 You don't have a specific feature in mind but want to help out anyways?
 Awesome!

-Issues marked with [**help-wanted**][help-wanted] are generally agreed upon and ready to get implemented.
+Issues marked with [**help wanted**][help-wanted] are generally agreed upon and ready to get implemented.
 Oftentimes we have clearly outlined how these issues should get resolved.

 We try hard to accurately estimate the overall difficulty and scope of issues and organize them with labels: